-He was Principal of Trinity College of Music from 1994 to 2006 - moving the College to the Old Royal Naval College at Greenwich, and forming the merger with Laban centre for dance.
+He was Principal of Trinity College of Music from 1994 to 2006 - moving the College to the Old Royal Naval College at Greenwich, and forming the merger with Laban Centre for Movement and Dance.
 At Trinity he established the Jerwood Library of the Performing Arts, incorporating the Mander & Mitchenson Theatre Collection.

-His many awards include Honorary Degrees and Fellowships from the University of Sussex, University of Brighton, Trinity Laban, Trinity College of Music, Royal College of Music and the Royal Northern College of Music.
+His many awards include Honorary Degrees and Fellowships from the University of Sussex, University of Brighton, Trinity Laban, Trinity College of Music, Royal College of Music and the Royal Northern College of Music and Birmingham Conservatoire.
 He won the Making Music Sir Charles Groves Award in 2005, and the Gold Badge of the British Academy of Composers and Songwriters in 2007.
 He was made a CBE in the Birthday Honours 2004.

 Professor Henderson is also a trustee of The Antony Dale Trust (Charity No. 1124822), The Berners Trust (Charity No. 800585), Brighton Early Music Festival (Charity No. 1097288), Estorick Collection (Charity No. 1046374), The Theatres’ Trust (Charity No. 274697), and is President of the National Piers Society (Charity No. 1111251)